daos-stack/daos/docs/admin/rebuild_controls.md

 1. Run `op:Rebuild`
 2. Run `op:Fail_reclaim` to clean up
-    * If `Fail_reclaim` failed, retry `Fail_reclaim`
+    * If `Fail_reclaim` *itself* failed, retry `Fail_reclaim`
     * If `Fail_reclaim` succeeded, retry the original `op:Rebuild`

-The "rebuild stop" commands are not typically allowed to terminate a rebuild in the `op:Reclaim` and `op:Fail_reclaim` phases — instead the command must be issued during the `op:Rebuild` execution.
-An exception is available with the `--force` option to "rebuild stop", intended to be applied for rebuilds that repeatedly fail and possibly may even be looping `Fail_reclaim` operations.
+The `rebuild stop` commands are not typically allowed to terminate a rebuild in the `op:Reclaim` and `op:Fail_reclaim` phases — instead the command must be issued during the `op:Rebuild` execution.
+An exception is available with the `--force` option to `rebuild stop`, intended to be applied for rebuilds that repeatedly fail and possibly may even be looping `Fail_reclaim` operations.

-Because of these details, carefully timing the execution of "rebuild stop" commands is needed, which can be facilitated with pool rebuild state querying with `dmg pool query`.
+Because of these details, carefully timing the execution of `rebuild stop` commands is needed, which can be facilitated with pool rebuild state querying with `dmg pool query`.
 See the section
 [Rebuild Stop Command Errors](#rebuild-stop-command-errors) for examples of